IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 - tester2 (chisel-testers)

-  tester2 is second generation of verification tool, currently this is on a main stream.
+  tester2 is second generation of verification tool, currently this is a main stream.

   https://github.com/freechipsproject/chisel-testers

 - Coursier

-  This program based on Java is utility such as installing.
+  This program based on Java is utility such as for installing.
   We can use the program to install registered API, let us see to install FIRRTL as an example.
   Coursier can be installed by;
 ```
   curl -fLo cs https://git.io/coursier-cli-linux &&
     chmod +x cs &&
     ./cs
 ```
-  This command is for Linux. program "cs" is generated on current directory.
+  This command is for Linux.
+  Program "cs" is generated on current directory.
   After that we can install FIRRTL which is registered in Coursier, as follows;
 ```
   ./cs bootstrap edu.berkeley.cs::firrtl:1.3.2 --main-class firrtl.stage.FirrtlMain -o firrtl-1.3.2
 ```
- This command generates firrtl-1.3.2 (see *-o* option to define name of generation). "firrtl:1.3.2" in the command selects the firrtl" with 1.3.2 version registed in it.
+ This command generates firrtl-1.3.2 (see *-o* option to define name of generation).
+ "firrtl:1.3.2" in the command selects the firrtl" with 1.3.2 version registed in the web-site.

 ## Project Directory Structure
 Necessary project directory structure is as follows;